Wibbo/anim/README.md

 #### [ACTIONS]
 six_neighbour_resurrection = If True, then any dead cell that has exactly six neighbouring cells is resurrected.
 show_cell_counts = If True, cell colours change from a dim red to white according to how many times they are resurrected.
-If False, live cells are always set to the active_cell_colour.
+If False, live cells are always set to the active_cell_colour. cell_reproduction_rule = A number that represents the rule-set to be applied to cell reproduction.